bwsd1/dotfiles/etc/README.md

 revert.
 If a kernel command line change prevents boot, press `e` at the GRUB menu and remove the parameter for that boot only, then delete the file.

-## Scope

-Kernel and network configuration only.
-Boot integrity, disk encryption, and per-application confinement are out of scope here and are what actually bound the result; treat this directory as one layer rather than a posture.